-5.002 In assessing a resident's ability to pay for his accommodation, the local authority is required to ensure that he retains an amount for personal expenses.
+In assessing a resident's ability to pay for his accommodation, the local authority is required to ensure that he retains an amount for personal expenses.

-- 5.003 The amount allowed in the assessment for personal expenses is laid down each year in the National Assistance (Sums for Personal Requirements) (Scotland) Regulations (see Annex A) and is the same for each resident whether they are in a local authority run home or an independent sector home.
-As from 1 June 2017 it is £26.40 per week. - 5.004 Residents should be left with the full PEA following the financial assessment of their resources.
+- The amount allowed in the assessment for personal expenses is laid down each year in the National Assistance (Sums for Personal Requirements) (Scotland) Regulations (see Annex A) and is the same for each resident whether they are in a local authority run home or an independent sector home.
+As from 8 April 2019 it is £27.75 per week. - Residents should be left with the full PEA following the financial assessment of their resources.
 N.B. if a resident has no income it is not the responsibility of the local authority to make a PEA payment to them.
-It would be expected that the local authority would assist the resident to access a welfare benefits or independent advocacy service to resolve the problem.
+It would be expected that the local authority would assist the resident to access welfare benefits or independent advocacy service to resolve the problem.